Vietcombank Tower

 Vietcombank Tower is a skyscraper in Ho Chi Minh City.
 It is 205 m tall and has a floor area of 3,232m^{2} and has 35 above ground floors and 4 underground floors.

 Currently, it is the 8th tallest building in Vietnam and the 3rd in Ho Chi Minh City.
-It is the headquarters of Vietcombank branch in HCMC.
+It is the headquarters of Vietcombank branch in HCMC, while its general headquarters are in Hanoi.
 The architect is César Pelli.

 Construction

-Construction started in 2010, and the building was finished in 2015.
+Construction groundbroke in 2010 but actually started in 2013, the building was finished in 2015.